shortlist-digital/frontend-task/README.md

 This repo has been created for you to make life a little easier, as we're aware code tests can be rather arduous.
 It also includes a small data fetch example at `/example`.

-Please fork this repository and when you're ready to submit it email the link to tom.reeves@stylist.co.uk and david.hayter@stylist.co.uk.
+Please fork this repository and when you're ready to submit it email the link to kahti.demba@stylist.co.uk and david.hayter@stylist.co.uk.

 To run: ```npm i``` and ```npm run dev```.
 Please use Node > v14.